eliasonmedia/api-rb/README.md

 ### Tasks

-You can see all available OI tasks with this command:
+You can see all available tasks with this command:

     $ thor list oi